NOT "ART FOR

 Middle Paleolithic Art

 One of the few works of art dating from the Middle Paleolithic, is the pair of ochre rocks decorated with abstract cross-hatch patterns found in the Blombos Caves east of Cape Town.
 (See also: Prehistoric Abstract Signs.)
-They are one of the oldest examples of African art, and have been carbon-dated to about 70,000 BCE.
+They are one of the oldest examples of African art, and have been dated to 70,000 BCE.
+After Blombos, comes the Diepkloof eggshell engravings, dated to 60,000 BCE.
 It is probable that towards the end of the Upper Paleolithic, human artists began producing primitive forms of Oceanic art in the SW Pacific area, and very early types of Tribal art throughout Africa and Asia, although little has survived.
 See also the cupules at the La Ferrassie Neanderthal cave in France.

 The Upper Paleolithic is the final and shortest stage of the Paleolithic Age: less than 15 percent of the length of the preceeding Middle Paleolithic.
 When referring to Africa it is more commonly known as the late Stone Age.
 In addition to more specialized tools and a more sophisticated way of life, Upper Paleolithic culture spawned the first widespread appearance of human painting and sculpture, which appeared simultaneously in almost every corner of the globe.
 Also, from the start of the Upper Paleolithic period, the Neanderthal Man sub-species of Homo sapiens was replaced by "anatomically modern humans" (eg. Cro-Magnon Man, Chancelade Man and Grimaldi Man) who became the sole hominid inhabitants across continental Europe.